sunfounder/picar-x/docs/source/python_view_pic.rst

         print('Captured %s' % filename)
         sleep(10) #  capture images with a 10s delay between each shot

-In order to capture OpenCV objects, we'll capture an image to a ``BytesIO`` stream (Python's in-memory stream class), then convert the stream to a ``numpy`` array and read the array with OpenCV:
+In order to capture OpenCV objects, an image will be captured to Python’s in-memory stream class: ``BytesIO`` .
+The BytesIO will convert the stream to a ``numpy`` array, and the program will read the array with OpenCV:

 * `What is Numpy? <https://numpy.org/doc/stable/user/whatisnumpy.html>`_